ROCm/HIP/docs/understand/hardware_capabilities.rst

         - ✅
         - ✅
       *
-        - Support for float8 bfloat8
+        - Support for float8 bfloat8 (see: :doc:`rocm:compatibility/precision-support`)
         - ❌
         - ❌
         - ❌